 The table that follows summarizes the operating thermal generating resources and shows their historical forced outage rates for reference (compiled from data between 2013 and 2022).
 Forced outage rates are defined as the percentage of time the power plants are broken down and unable to generate electricity.
 From a resource adequacy perspective, there are several important points to note in the following table.
 First, the forced outage rates of many of the existing thermal power plants have historically been very high, with approximately 2,500 MW of Puerto Rico's installed generators having historic forced outage rates of 15% or more (and many of these generators having forced outage rates of 30% or more).
 For reference, the average equivalent forced outage rate for North American power plants over the past five years was 7.25%.17 Since a generator that is broken down is unable to generate electricity, the higher the forced outage rates, the higher the risk that there will be a shortfall in generation capacity needed to serve system load.
-The duration of a forced outage is also a very important consideration for resource adequacy.
-Repairs after a forced outage can be made quickly, or can take many months, as was the case with the Costa Sur Power Plant following the damage it sustained during the January 2020 earthquakes.
+The duration of a forced outage can be made quickly, or can take many months, as was the case with the Costa Sur Power Plant following the damage it sustained during the January 2020 earthquakes.

-16 A derated unit is a unit that is not able to operate at its design output level but can operate at a lower output level.
 17 North American Electric Reliability Corporation, 2022 State of Reliability: An Assessment of 2021 Bulk Power System Performance, July 2022, page 37.